Choens/resume/Andy Choens - Resume.md

 complex health care needs and high utilization of emergency and inpatient services.
-Care management programs provide integrated, supportive, and preventative health care services intended to improve participants’ health and well-being while reducing the unnecessary utilization of inpatient and emergency department services.
+Care management programs provide integrated, supportive, and preventative health care services intended to improve participants' health and well-being while reducing the unnecessary utilization of inpatient and emergency department services.

 Accomplishments: